ASH: Archaic Sealed Heat: Plot

-At Aisya's coronation, a Salamander appears and burns everyone except Aisya into ashes.
+At Aisya's coronation, a Salamander appears and burns everyone except her into ashes.
 She retrieves her hereditary bracelet, and when creatures born of the Flame Serpent attack, Bullnequ is reanimated from the ashes and defends her.
-Wanting to restore her kingdom, Aisya goes on a quest to pursue the Flame Serpent.
-The Flame Serpent subsequently attacks the other kingdoms, laying them to waste.
-Using her power to revives others from ash to build her army, she meets and partners with Dan, rescues Emu from the destruction of her people, and are later nearly killed by Bamyganant.
-Jeekwawen saves them, but Bullnequ is destroyed.
-They later salvage Cootrolan from a group of attacking Mechanics.
-Cootrolan reveals the Mechanics are from a future where Mechanics and humans are locked in conflict in a world dying from an imbalance of energy.
-Finding Sumnelthia's capital under attack from the Flame Serpent, Aisya rescues Maritie from the city dungeons, who believes Sumnelthia is behind the Flame Serpent.
+Wanting to restore her kingdom, Aisya sets out in pursuit of the Flame Serpent, who subsequently attacks and destroys the other kingdoms.
+Using her power to revive others from ash to build her army, she meets and partners with Dan, rescues Emu from the destruction of her people, and Bamyganant nearly kills her.
+Although Jeekwawen saves her and the party, Bullnequ is destroyed.
+They later salvage Cootrolan from a group of attacking Mechanics, who reveals the Mechanics are from a future where Mechanics and humans are locked in conflict in a world dying from an imbalance of energy.
+After finding Sumnelthia's capital under attack from the Flame Serpent, Aisya rescues Maritie from the city's dungeons, who believes Sumnelthia is behind the Flame Serpent.
 Dan likewise thinks Aceshin is responsible, and leaves when Aisya prevents him from killing Maritie.

-They discover evidence of Sumnelthia collecting energy from the Salamanders, produced when new Mechanics are crafted, then escape through a cave system fighting through monsters born of human fear and rage.
-They also learn the Salamanders are manifestations of the planet's will summoned by human conflict, and they must restore the balance between the benevolent white and malevolent black energy.
-Cootrolan ends up resetting to a hostile position after a run-in with Mechanics, forcing the party to leave him.
-The party confront the Sumnelthian King, who created the Mechanics in an unhinged bid to conquer the world, and he sets Jeekwawen and a conflicted Dan on the group.
-Dan rejoins them, and upon learning their mission to restore the world's balance Jeekwawen allows them to proceed.
+They discover evidence of Sumnelthia collecting energy from the Salamanders, which is produced when new Mechanics are crafted, then escape through a cave system while fighting through monsters born of human fear and rage.
+They also learn the Salamanders are manifestations of the planet's will that human conflict summons, and that they must restore the balance between the benevolent white and malevolent black energy.
+Cootrolan ends up resetting to a hostile position after encountering Mechanics, forcing the party to leave him behind.
+The party confront the Sumnelthian King, who created the Mechanics in a bid to conquer the world, and he sends Jeekwawen and a conflicted Dan to attack the group.
+Dan rejoins them, and upon learning their mission to restore the world's balance, Jeekwawen allows them to proceed.
 They confront the Sumnelthian King, but when he summons more Mechanics, a powerful Fire Dragon is born and begins destroying the world.
 The King escapes, and the group seek answers in Aceshin, with Jeekwawen eventually joining them.
-They are almost ambushed and killed by Bamyganant, but Maritie's mother Aceshin XV saves them and they reunite with a restored Cootrolan.
-The Fire Dragon soon attacks Aceshin, turning its people to ash.
+Bamyganant nearly ambushes and kills them, but Maritie's mother Aceshin XV saves them and they reunite with a restored Cootrolan.
+The Fire Dragon soon attacks Aceshin and turns its people to ash.